Engage with communities to design, implement and evaluate public health programs

 Upon completion of the degree requirements, all students are expected to demonstrate their ability to:

-- Choose major social, behavioral and public health theories to use with the design and evaluation of interventions;
+3. Apply major social, behavioral and public health theories to use with design and/or assessment of a community health intervention.

-- Identify and use mobile/computer apps to gather information or collect data for use in the evaluation of research;
+5. Identify and use mobile/computer apps to gather information or collect data for use in the evaluation of research.

-- Manage traditional and new media to communicate health information (e.g., statistics, reports) effectively;
+6. Manage traditional and new media to communicate health information (e.g., statistics, reports) effectively.

-- Apply evidence-based approaches in the development and evaluation of social and behavioral science interventions
+9. Apply evidence-based approaches in the development or evaluation of a social and behavioral science community health intervention.

 Students admitted to the Master of Public Health in Behavioral and Community Health program will complete 45 credit hours of coursework.
-The course of study includes 9 elective credit hours and a 7 credit hour capstone experience that consists of an internship and capstone project.
+The course of study includes 9 elective credit hours and a 4-credit practical experience and a 3-credit capstone project.

 Sample of Courses Offered in The Department of Behavioral and Community Health for MPH Students: